How Can an Average Joe (or Jane) Reduce Their Tax Burden?

 “First, you must make peace with the fact you’ll never have the extensive knowledge gained by a licensed accountant who has spent years earning degrees and taking exams which means you will pay for consultations at one point or another.

 “Second, know that you will become frustrated with the subject because it is dense and continually changing.
-Last, avoid free forums that often contains bad advice from just about anyone with a computer and an Internet connection; stick to websites and applications used by professionals.”
+Last, avoid free forums that often contain bad advice from just about anyone with a computer and an Internet connection; stick to websites and applications used by professionals.”

 But what if you are the business?